 Only fits pools up to 15 feet in diameter

-Inground pools benefit from ground insulation, but above-ground pools have to contend with ambient temperature loss through the sides of the pool.
+In-ground pools benefit from ground insulation, but above-ground pools have to contend with ambient temperature loss through the pool sides.
 Plus, these pools are still subject to heat loss through evaporation.
-In fact, the U.S. Department of Energy reports that each pound of 80-degree Fahrenheit water lost from a pool through evaporation results in a loss of 1,048 BTU of heat from the pool.
-A solar cover for above-ground pools solves these problems, while also minimizing the time you need to spend skimming your pool of leaves, bugs, and pollen.
+A solar cover for above-ground pools solves these problems while minimizing the time you need to spend skimming your pool of leaves, bugs, and pollen.

 The Summer Waves Adjustable Round Pool Cover is sized for above-ground pools with a diameter of 10 to 15 feet.
 A drawstring cord allows you to pull the cover snugly around the pool perimeter.
-Keep in mind that smaller pools won’t have as tight of a fit, but it does provide a solid surface to keep debris from falling into your pool.
+Keep in mind that smaller pools don’t have as tight a fit, but this cover does provide a solid surface to keep debris from falling into your pool.
 It’s made of a thick, durable PVC that is also opaque for UV resistance.

 Best Round: Midwest Canvas Space Age Solar Blanket

 Silver bubbles to transfer heat